wwuoti/blog/src/posts/blog/reaper-wayland.md

 ![Gnome Reaper popup window placement](./images/reaper_wayland/gnome_popup.png)

 Nope.
 Still all over the place.
-But hold on a moment.

 Shouldn't the position of the popup change relative to the position of Reaper's main window?

 Well, depends on if it's a parent or a child window.